-- (1) You are required to be in possession of the Exam Admission Slip on the day of the entrance exam. - (2) Watches with dictionary, calculator, terminal, communication, or other functions, clocks with or without such functions that are difficult to distinguish, clocks with a secondhand sound, kitchen timers, and large clocks are not allowed. - (3) The following acts are misconducts.
+- (1) You are required to be in possession of the Exam Admission Slip on the day of the entrance exam. - (2) There is no clock in the examination room.
+If you need a watch, please bring your own.
+Watches with dictionary, calculator, terminal, communication, or other functions, watches with or without such functions that are difficult to distinguish, watches with a secondhand sound, kitchen timers, and large ones are not allowed. - (3) The following acts are misconducts.
 If there are any misconducts, you must stop to take the exam immediately and will be expelled.
 You will not be permitted to take our exams again.
 The exams that you have already taken will be invalidated. - a) Cheating.
 Assisting and giving the answers to other examinees. - b) Opening the questions sheet and answering the questions before the exam starts.
 Moreover, holding a pencil, etc. and continuing to answer the questions even if an exam supervisor tells the end of the exam. - c) Bring out the questions sheet and/or the answers sheet during the exam and after the exam. - d) Using electronic devices such as mobile phones, smart phones, wearable terminals, tablet terminals, earphones, etc. and auxiliary tools such as rulers, dictionaries, etc. during the exam.